SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 >
 > 6.b.1 Proportion of local administrative units with established and operational policies and procedures for participation of local communities in water and sanitation management

 This target is interpreted to cover research about supporting the participation of local communities and stakeholders in water and sanitation management.
 As the indicator for this target https://unstats.un.org/sdgs/metadata/files/Metadata-06-0B-01.pdf (“UNstats2025”) measures existing `administrative units` `policies` and `procedures` for local community participation, we include these in participation.
-Even though the focus of the target is on local participation rather than administration https://hlpf.un.org/sites/default/files/migrated/documents/195716.29_Formatted_2018_background_notes_SDG_6.pdf
+Even though the focus of the target is on local participation rather than administration <a href="#5">("DESA 2018")</a>.
-(“DESA2018”)

 According to the indicator metadata 6.b, water and sanitation management includes all areas of management related to each of the targets under SDG 6:  water supply (6.1), sanitation and hygiene (6.2), wastewater treatment and ambient water quality (6.3), efficiency and sustainable use (6.4), integrated water resources management (6.5) and water-related ecosystems (6.6).